arabcoders/watchstate/API.md

 **Notes**:
 - Queued sessions are removed immediately.
+- Expired queued or completed sessions return `404 Not Found` until prune removes the session directory.
 - Running sessions are marked for cancellation and stop as soon as the worker loop observes the cancel request.
 - Completed sessions return `202 Accepted` with `Command has already completed.`